jodymlin/personal-gatsby-website/src/data/writing/malcolm/chapter-1.md

 “Alright now I need you guys to pull out your lab notebooks and grab a Chromebook.
 We’ll be doing a minilab on genetic inheritance as an intro into our unit.”

-A low grown emitted across the tables and people began shuffling around their bags.
+A low groan emitted across the tables and people began shuffling around their bags.
 The thought of another webquest made the day seem just a little bleaker.
 Jisoo reached into her bag and realized her notebook wasn’t there.
 Quietly standing up, she made her way to the front of the classroom to Ms. Sun’s desk.

 “My notebook is in my locker.
 May I go grab it real quick?”